anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 The two [profiles]( ./chapter02.md#241-node-profiles-top-level-partitions) are:

     Basic (B): for Workloads that can tolerate resource over-subscription and variable latency.
-    High Performance (H): for Workloads that require predictable computing performance, high network throughput and low network latency
+    High Performance (H): for Workloads that require predictable computing performance, high network throughput and low network latency.

 These profiles are offered with [extensions](#4.2.3), that specify capability deviations, and allow for the specification of even more capabilities.
 The Cloud Infrastructure will have nodes configured as with options, such as virtual interface options, storage extensions, and acceleration extensions.

 Workload flavours specify the resource sizing information including network and storage (size, throughput, IOPS).
-Figure 4.2 shows three resources (VM or Pod) on nodes configured as per the specified profile ('B' and 'H'), and the resource sizes of "small" and "large".
+Figure 4.2 shows three resources (VM or Pod) on nodes configured as per the specified profile ('B' and 'H'), and the resource sizes.

 <p align="center"><img src="../figures/RM-ch-04-Workloads-Profiles-Flavours.png" alt="workload_design" title="Workload Design" width="65%"/></p>
 <p align="center"><b>Figure 4-3:</b>Workloads built against Cloud Infrastructure Profiles and Workload Flavours.</p>

-A very simple syntax to specify the capabilities required by the workload:

->  \<profile name>.[profile_extension.]\<workload flavour name>[.\<extra-specs>]

-While the node configuration can be specified as:
+A node configuration can be specified using the syntax:

->  \<profile name>[profile_extension.][.\<extra profile specs>]
+>  \<profile name>[.\<profile_extension>][.\<extra profile specs>]

-where the 'extra profile specs" are needed to capture special node configurations not accounted for by the profile and profile extensions.
+where the specifications enclosed within "[" and "]" are optional, and the 'extra profile specs" are needed to capture special node configurations not accounted for by the profile and profile extensions.

 Examples, node configurations specified as: B, B.low-latency, H,  and H.very-high-speed-network.very-low-latency-edge.

+Similarly, the capabilities required by the workload can be specified as:

+>  \<profile name>[.\<profile_extension>][.\<extra profile specs>].\<workload flavour specs>[.\<extra-specs>]

+where the \<workload flavour specs> are specified as defined in [4.2.4.3 Workload Flavours Specifications Format](#4.2.4.3) below.

 <a name="4.2.1"></a>
 ### 4.2.1 Profiles